darfink/region-rs/README.md

 // VirtualProtect | mprotect
 region::protect(data.as_ptr(), data.len(), Protection::READ_WRITE_EXECUTE)?;

-// ... you can also temporarily change a region's protection let handle = region::protect_with_handle(data.as_ptr(), data.len(), Protection::READ_WRITE_EXECUTE)?;
+// ... you can also temporarily change one or more pages' protection let handle = region::protect_with_handle(data.as_ptr(), data.len(), Protection::READ_WRITE_EXECUTE)?;

 // VirtualLock | mlock